 SB 1159 creates a rebuttable presumption that applies to all employees, including school and community college employees, whose employers have five or more employees.
-This presumption is effective if there is a COVID-19 outbreak at the employee’s place of employment.
+This presumption goes into effect if there is a COVID-19 outbreak at the employee’s place of employment.

 Your Labor Relations Representative will help determine if an outbreak has occurred as defined in the bill.